ChinSweeTan/C-Programming-Language-Example/README.md

 (Note: lesson for pointer are still think a simple to present it...)

 # Mini Project
 There are 2 mini projects that created for deeper understanding.
 You may also can test yourself with the provided or new topics.
+After you run the code, there will few text file will be created.
+You can edit it internally or externally, but make sure it is correct format and style.

 # Tools
 Currently using Dev C++ to create the code.